 Full details, fact sheets and blank notice forms are available from the NSW Office of Environment and Heritage on 13 15 55 or at www.environment.nsw.gov.au.

 Drowning is a leading cause of preventable death in children under 5 years of age.
 If a strata scheme has a swimming pool or spa pool on the premises it is the responsibility of the owners corporation to ensure that the pool is fenced and meets pool fencing requirements.
-Please visit the Pool fencing requirements page on the Fair Trading website for further information.
+Please visit the pool safety checklists page on the swimming pool register website for further information.